GurYN/StreamDeckPlugins/docs/Crypto/Watcher.md

 # 📈 Watcher plugin

 ## Description :

 <p align="center">
 <img src="../medias/crypto_plugin.png" alt="Crypto Watcher">
 </p>

 This plugin display the current value and the 24h change for a specific coin.
+Data can be updated by pressing the configured key in your Stream Deck and using the integrated scheduler.

 ## Settings :

 <p align="center"><img src="../medias/watcher_settings.png" alt="Watcher Settings"></p>

 * Title : Do not use this input